AnnaZango/SoulForest/readme.md

 ## DEVELOPMENT

 The game has been developed with Unity version 2021.3.19f and Visual Studio 2022.
 The input has been programmed using the New Input Sytem, in order to enable playing both with a controller and with a mouse.
-Behavior Designer was used to build the IA of the animals.
+Behavior Designer was used to build the behavior trees for the IA of the animals.

 ## ASSETS USED